LitiumAB/Education/Developer Education/Bookstore/Web API/README.md

         }
     }
     ```
-1. Create the class `Litium.Accelerator.Mvc.Controllers.Api.AuthorApiController`
+1. Create the class `Litium.Accelerator.Mvc.Controllers.Api.AuthorApiController` that inherit from `Litium.Accelerator.Mvc.Controllers.Api.ApiControllerBase`
     1. Decorate it with `[RoutePrefix("api/authors")]`
 1. Add the method `GetAuthor(Guid authorPageId)`
     1. Decorate it with `[Route("author")]`